Language: EN

 Definition of an Enumeration

-To define an enumeration in C++, the keyword enum is used, followed by the name of the enumeration and the members in braces.
+To define an enumeration in C++, the enum keyword is used, followed by the name of the enumeration and the members in braces.

-enum DaysOfTheWeek
+enum DiasDeLaSemana

 {